TheTrueBark/TyranidScreeps2.0/docs/roles.md

    `manager.dna` and capped at three creeps per source.
 Miners with at least five WORK parts automatically relocate onto the nearby container so they can empty the source without moving.
-- **Upgraders** – Containers two tiles from the controller dictate the desired number of upgraders (four per container).
-Upgraders stand at these containers or at a position two tiles from the controller, upgrading from range.
-Upgraders withdraw energy when adjacent to their container rather than only when positioned directly on top.
-When no containers are present the system still spawns one upgrader so progress never stalls.
+ - **Upgraders** – A single container two tiles from the controller anchors the upgrade position.
+Upgraders stand on or next to this container and withdraw energy before upgrading from range.
+When the container is missing the HiveMind still spawns one upgrader so progress never stalls.
-- **Builders** – Construction sites are prioritised by type.
-Extensions, containers and roads request up to four builders per site (maximum twelve).
-  Other sites spawn two builders each with the same overall cap.
-Builders keep their assigned construction site until it is completed and remain near the location while waiting for energy deliveries.
-While working they also collect dropped energy or withdraw from nearby containers to minimise idle time.
-  Builders start working as soon as some energy is carried so partially filled workers no longer idle.
+ - **Builders** – Always fetch energy from nearby containers or dropped resources before requesting delivery.
+They select the highest priority construction site each tick (extensions first, then containers, then other structures) and build until empty.
+Each builder stores its assigned construction site's id in `creep.memory.mainTask` so it will return after refueling.
+Builders begin working as soon as they carry any energy.
+At least two haulers must exist before additional builders are spawned.
+The desired number of builders is also capped by RCL: 2 at RCL1, 4 at RCL2 and 8 from RCL3 onward.

 The module updates `Memory.roleEval.lastRun` so a fallback task can throttle itself when CPU is scarce.